CloudChi/FX-Framework/F__Script_Naming.md

     - Never called as top level
     - Passes back results or errors in JSON format
     - May not display errors
-    - Can be found in various Module subfolders (unlike other prefixes)
+    - Found in various Module subfolders (unlike other prefixes)
       - Export
       - Protected
       - Public